Mar Vista Animal Medical Center

 HUMAN LYME DISEASE VS. CANINE LYME DISEASE

 The first lesson to be learned about the Lyme disease infection is that , as mentioned, it manifests completely differently in man’s best friend compared with the human experience.
 After being bitten by a tick that has transmitted Borrelia burgdorferi, 90% of humans will develop a rash and flu-like symptoms.
-In the next few weeks, for 60% of people joint pain ensues with 15% of people developing actual neurologic abnormalities associated with Lyme disease and 5% of people developing a heart rhythm disturbance called “A-V block.”
+In the next few weeks, 60% of infected people develop joint pain with 15% of infected people developing actual neurologic abnormalities associated with Lyme disease and 5% of people developing a heart rhythm disturbance called “A-V block.”
 At this same point in the infection timeline, dogs have yet to develop any symptoms at all and 95% of infected dogs never will.
 In humans, Lyme disease presents with the potential for serious long term illness while this is a possibility for only a small number of dogs.

 The infected dog’s most likely serious long term potential is “glomerular disease.”
 This is a type of kidney damage that occurs when the immune system is stimulated over a very long time by a infectious organism (or other immune stimulus) in hiding.
 This is a much more insidious problem for which special testing is needed (see later).